 Sociology of Terrorism is gaining importance as a subject of study.
 Martha Crenshaw observed, "The actions of terrorist organizations are based on a subjective interpretation of the world rather than objective reality."
 Terrorist groups prosper because they are supported by an ethnic, religious, and also a political base that is sympathetic to their cause.
 Cliché like, One mans terrorist is another mans freedom fighter, make it all the more difficult to define terrorism.
 The implications of defining the term terrorism tend to transcend the boundaries of theoretical discussions.
 In Terrorist Ideology the variables from which their belief systems are formed include their political and social environments, cultural traditions, and the internal dynamics of their clandestine groups.
 Their convictions may seem irrational or delusional to society in general, but the terrorists may nevertheless act rationally in their commitment to acting on their convictions.
-Terrorists view the world within the narrow lens of their own ideology (Terrorist Ideology), whether it be Marxism-Leninism, anarchism, nationalism, Islamic fundamentalism, or some other ideology.
+Terrorists view the world within the narrow lens of their own ideology or Terrorist Ideology, whether it be Marxism, Leninism, anarchism, nationalism, Islamic fundamentalism, or some other ideology.

 Most researchers agree that terrorists generally do not regard themselves as terrorists but rather as soldiers, liberators, martyrs, and legitimate fighters for noble social causes.
 Those terrorists who recognize that their actions are terroristic are so committed to their cause that they do not really care how they are viewed in the outside world.
 Others may be just as committed, but loathe to be identified as terrorists as opposed to freedom fighters or national liberators.